eternagame/EternaBrain/config-ViennaRNA.md

 # Create Python Environment with RNA package
-NOTE: This process works only with Python 2 and macOS.
+NOTE: This process works only with Vienna 2.1 onwards and Python 2.

 ## First Installation